Hello Katy Tour

-The Hello Katy Tour was the debut concert tour by American singer Katy Perry, in support of her second studio album One of the Boys (2008).
-It ran from January 23, 2009 to November 28, 2009.
-The tour visited North America, Europe, Asia, and Australia.
+The Hello Katy Tour was the debut solo concert tour by American singer Katy Perry, supporting her second studio album, One of the Boys (2008).
+It ran from January 23 to November 28, 2009, and visited North America, Europe, Asia and Australia.

 Background

 Perry first announced the tour in November 2008, following the 2008 MTV Europe Music Awards, which she hosted.
-The concert tour's name is inspired by the Sanrio character named Hello Kitty.
-In an interview with Billboard, Perry stated, "I have the guy who creates stages for Madonna working on this tour, I'm indulging my obsession with fruit and cats and designing all different outfits."
+The tour's title was inspired by, and is a play on, the Japanese Sanrio character Hello Kitty.
+In an interview with Billboard, Perry stated, "I have the guy who creates stages for Madonna working on this tour; I'm indulging my obsession with fruit and cats and designing all different outfits."

 Concert synopsis

 The stage design featured a white picket fence, mailbox, oversized pink flamingos, inflatable plastic fruit, and a giant cat named Kitty Purry that glowed during the encore.
 Perry had two costumes during the show.
 During the encore, she would appear dressed as a cat.

-Each show would begin with "California Girls" by the Beach Boys being played as Katy Perry entered the stage.
-Perry would then perform "Fingerprints", "One of the Boys", "Hot n Cold", "Self Inflicted", and a cover of the Outfield's song "Your Love".
-After the number, Perry would pick up her guitar and perform an acoustic version of "Mannequin" and "Thinking of You".
-The next songs performed were "Ur So Gay" and "Waking Up in Vegas", where confetti flew over to the audience.
+Each show opened with "California Girls" by The Beach Boys being played as Perry appeared on the stage.
+"Fingerprints", "One of the Boys", "Hot ‘n Cold", "Self Inflicted" and a cover of The Outfield’s "Your Love" followed.
+After this section, Perry would pick up her guitar and perform an acoustic version of "Mannequin" and "Thinking of You".
+The next songs were "Ur So Gay" and "Waking Up in Vegas", upon which confetti rained-down onto the audience.
 Perry continued her act with "Lost", "I'm Still Breathing", "I Think I'm Ready" and "If You Can Afford Me".
-At this point of the concert, Perry would exit the stage for a costume change and re-appear dressed as a cat.
-A stage prop of a massive cat head would glow as Perry covered Queen's song "Don't Stop Me Now".
+At this point of the concert, Perry would exit the stage for a costume change and re-appear, dressed as a cat.
+A stage-prop of a massive cat’s head would glow as Perry covered Queen's song "Don't Stop Me Now".
 Perry would conclude the show with "I Kissed a Girl", and exit the stage after thanking the audience.